 Some hydrosols that are specially formulated for specific purposes may list other ingredients and that’s okay.
 For example, a hydrosol to be used as a Face Mist may have Aloe Vera or Calendula extract, both of which are good for the skin.

-How To Store Hydrosols Correctly
+How To Store Hydrosols Correctly To Extend Shelf Life

 The right way to store hydrosols is in a cool dark environment with consistent temperature like the fridge.